gustavozeferino-zz/NetworkApp/README.md

   * Change node labels
   * Change node colours
   * More network estimation options
+  * Extend functions for more than 1 dataset

 * Centrality tab
   * Add asthetics of centrality plot